-The Laser Test Engineer will be required to test laser systems in a laboratory production environment, and will be primarily responsible for execution, development, calibration and documentation of a range of high power diode laser test stations as part of production process.
+The Laser Test Engineer will be required to test laser systems in a laboratory production environment and will be primarily responsible for execution, development, calibration, and documentation of a range of high power diode laser test stations as part of the production process.
 The role will involve the optical assembly, test and characterisation of Nd:YAG laser systems.

 Key responsibilities and accountabilities:

 Carrying out high power laser diode testing including; power, spectrum, near-field and far-field beam profiling, polarization, and thermal performance on a variety of mounted and unmounted laser diode bars and chips.

 - Development and documentation of operating procedures for high power diode laser testing stations.

 - Development, execution and documentation of calibration procedures for high power diode laser testing stations.